mirix/approaches-to-diarisation/README.md

 This is the only script that matters now.

 It works with Python 3.8.17.
 Because of NeMo, it fails on Python 3.11.3.
+It it best to created a dedicated environment.

 Pyannote is no longer required.